Suggested Searches

 M96

-In this infrared and visible-light image from Hubble, the spiral galaxy M96 resembles a giant maelstrom of glowing gas, rippled with dark dust that swirls inward toward the nucleus.
+In this Hubble infrared and visible-light image from 2015, the spiral galaxy M96 resembles a giant maelstrom of glowing gas, rippled with dark dust that swirls inward toward the nucleus.
 Its dust and gas are unevenly spread throughout its weak spiral arms, which are asymmetrical because of its gravitational interaction with neighboring galaxies.
 M96 is also remarkable for the location of its core, which is not exactly at the galactic center.

 ESA/Hubble & NASA and the LEGUS Team; Acknowledgment: R. Gendler